-As part of the AP process, a reasonable review to detect fraud should be part of the procedures.
-In previous monthly newsletters, NFP Partners has discussed ways to mitigate fraud such as proper checks and balances, segregation of duties, vendor verification, etc. We would like to offer another great way to detect fraud by using statistical methods such as Benford’s Law.
+As part of the AP process, a reasonable review to detect fraud in your nonprofit organization should be part of the procedures.
+In previous blog articles, NFP Partners has discussed ways to mitigate fraud, such as proper checks and balances, segregation of duties, vendor verification, etc. We would like to offer your nonprofit organization another great way to detect fraud by using statistical methods, such as Benford’s Law.

-Benford’s Law (which was first mentioned in 1881 by the astronomer Simon Newcomb) states that if we randomly select a number from a table of physical constants or statistical data, the probability that the first digit will be a one is about 0.301, rather than 0.1 as we might expect if all digits were equally likely.
+Benford’s Law, which was first mentioned in 1881 by the astronomer Simon Newcomb, states if we randomly select a number from a table of physical constants or statistical data, the probability that the first digit will be a one is about 0.301, rather than 0.1 as we might expect if all digits were equally likely.
 This numerical phenomenon was published by Newcomb in a paper entitled “Note on the Frequency of Use of the Different Digits in Natural Numbers,” which appeared in The American Journal of Mathematics (1881) 4, 39-40.
 It was re-discovered by Benford in 1938, and he published an article called “The Law of Anomalous Numbers” in Proc.
 Amer.
 Phil.
 Soc 78, pp 551-72.

 If we know the normal frequency of digits, then we can identify digit frequencies that violate that normal behavior.
 For example, Benford concluded that, out of a group of numbers, the first digit will be one about 30 percent of the time.
 Similarly, using the same function, we can expect the first digit to be eight about 5.1 percent of the time.
 Expected frequencies for each first-digit of the invoice amount are shown in the table below:

 |Leading digit||Benford’s Law|